jayronsoares/data_profiling/README.md

 # Data Profiling
 ## Data profiling is a crucial practice in data analytics that involves systematically examining and understanding the contents, structure, and quality of a dataset.
-As a data analyst, you can think of data profiling as a detective-like process where you dive deep into the data to reveal its hidden secrets and gain valuable insights.

 What is Data Profiling?
 Data profiling is the process of thoroughly inspecting data to obtain a holistic picture of its characteristics.
 It goes beyond just looking at the numbers; it involves understanding the meaning and context behind the data.
 By summarizing statistics, assessing data quality, identifying patterns, and detecting anomalies, data profiling paints a comprehensive portrait of the dataset.